Accessibility statement for www.harlow.gov.uk

 - In some of our PDFs there are no text alternatives for non-text content.

-We are currently working through our PDFs and have text alternatives for non-text content in our top 25 most-used PDFs.
-We plan to update our less frequently-used PDFs over the course of the next year, by December 2021.
+We have text alternatives for non-text content in our top 25 most-used PDFs.
+We are continuing to update our less frequently-used PDFs.

 WCAG 2.4.2 Page Titled